 Physicians Who Seek Board Certification Can Choose ABPS for Rigorous, Clinically Based Exams

-The physicians and public members of the ABPS specialty boards develop and administer physician certification and recertification exams for 17 medical specialties.
+The physicians and public members of the ABPS specialty boards develop and administer physician certification and recertification exams for 21 medical specialties.
 Many ABPS Member Boards are constituted or governed by Diplomates from ABMS and AOA.
-It is the mission of the ABPS and the AAPS to focus primarily on enhancing patient care, rather than on the business of medicine, and every exam our boards administer reinforces that commitment.
+It is the mission of the ABPS to focus primarily on enhancing patient care, rather than on the business of medicine, and every exam our boards administer reinforces that commitment.
 In line with that mission is our pledge to promote collegiality, fraternity, and public service among our Diplomates, all of whom are given the opportunity to contribute to future exam development and administration.

 Contact the ABPS today for more information about our exam development process and the advantages of receiving board certification from our organization.
 We provide a respected platform for osteopathic and allopathic physicians to achieve board certification for a wide variety of specialties, including disaster medicine, emergency medicine, family medicine, internal medicine, and more.